 Buying repossessed cars can be a great way to save money.
 Buyers can often purchase a vehicle at a cost lower than fair market value.
 However, buying repo cars can be tricky, especially if you are unfamiliar with the way the repossessed car trade works.
+You should always make sure you're covered with an affordable car insurance policy.
 We've put together a quick guide to help you find and buy repossessed cars safely and at minimum cost.

 Use Caution When You Buy Repo Cars or Trucks